Latest update: April 16th, 2013

 K’sivah v’chasimah tovah.
 May this year be filled with blessings for Israel and for all those who love and obey the King of Kings.

-About the Author: Roy Neuberger's latest book, "2020 Vision” (Feldheim), is available in English, Hebrew, Spanish, French and Russian with a Georgian edition in preparation.
-An e-edition is available at www.feldheim.com.
-Roy is also the author of "From Central Park to Sinai: How I Found My Jewish Soul" (available in English, Hebrew and Russian, Georgian edition in preparation) and “Worldstorm.”
-Roy and his wife speak publicly on topics related to his books and articles.
+About the Author: Roy Neuberger's latest book, “Working Toward Moshiach,” has been released in Israel and will soon be available in the U. S. Roy is also the author of “2020 Vision” (Feldheim), available in English, Hebrew, Spanish, French, Russian, and Georgian; “From Central Park to Sinai: How I Found My Jewish Soul” available in English, Hebrew and Russian, and Georgian; and “Worldstorm.”
+Roy and Leah Neuberger speak publicly on topics related to his books and articles.
 He can be contacted at email@example.com or through his websites www.tosinai.com and www.2020visionthebook.com.
-Roy and his wife speak publicly on topics related to his books and articles.
-He can be contacted at firstname.lastname@example.org or through his websites www.tosinai.com and www.2020visionthebook.com.

 If you don't see your comment after publishing it, refresh the page.